ashleydavis/promises-for-game-development/README.md

         }
     }

 This example is still simple, but well on it's way too becoming overly complicated, also ugly and difficult to read.
-You can imagine how it look as we add more features and more timers.
+You can imagine how it will look as we add more features and more timers.

 With another extension to our promises library we can improve our use of timers.
 This will allow us to move this logic out of *Update* and into separate functions, each with a [clearly defined responsibility](http://en.wikipedia.org/wiki/Single_responsibility_principle).